joaoMartinSaquet/ia2_learning_env/doc/TO_DO.md

 - [x] save score in a file see LastMouseDisp in ressources
 - [x] do the doc of log parts
 - [ ] add replay the episodes from log files
-- [ ] try to do a learning based on a log files ( basic DNN or even CGP )
+- [ ] try to do a learning based on a log files ( basic DNN or even CGP, or be crazy GRN ?!  )
 - [ ] Replay episodes with action coming from a file
-- [ ] add a idication before the ball change the directions !
+- [ ] add a idication before the ball change the directions ?!
 - [ ] add other input device (input from a file ) see notes below
+- [ ] add change of trajectory in game
 ## 📝 Notes

 - the score metrics is quite strange, it comes surely from the timesteps too many call ( Maybe need to scale it to one ! max score is 1000)